 New Bank notes printed by The Reserve Bank of Rhodesia have already gone into circulation in Salisbury.

-New Bank notes printed by The Reserve Bank of Rhodesia have already gone into circulation in Salisbury.
+Background: New Bank notes printed by The Reserve Bank of Rhodesia have already gone into circulation in Salisbury.
 The Governor of the bank said last night (Wednesday) that he did not believe Britain could prevent the country spending the new bank notes outside Rhodesia.

 Before Rhodesia's declaration of unilateral independence in 1965, Rhodesian currency was printed in Great Britain.